torumakabe/HOL_Azure_CLI_Node/README.md

     * If you don't have it, please see [the page](https://azure.microsoft.com/en-us/pricing/free-trial/) to get free one-month trial credits.

 * Client
-    * Mac OS X or Windows
+    * Mac OS X or Windows or Linux
     * Terminal (on Windows, use Powershell prompt)
     * SSH Client (on Wndows, use Putty, Teraterm, etc)
     * Git (on Windows, use Github for Windows, etc)